Content, Content Everywhere … For the Taking!

 The Takeaway …

-Today’s Web is so deep with shareable content that virtually anyone with an Internet connection can create great content for their audiences.
-All it takes is a chef’s mindset; gather up your ingredients, mix them together and bake.
+The Web is so deep with shareable content that virtually any business can create great content for their audiences.
+All it takes is a chef’s mindset; gather up your ingredients, mix them together and post.

 So what are you going to whip up?